-At the Nokyo-jyo, they told me “Congratulations on your mangan (completion of the pilgrimage)”.
+At the Nokyo-jyo, they said “Congratulations on your mangan (completion of the pilgrimage)”.
 My heart was indeed filled with joy and gratitude.
 Then, they asked me what I was going to do after that, so I told that I was thinking of stopping by No.1 Ryozen-ji to pay my respects before returning to Tokyo.
-They said “Kobo-Daishi is here, so you can finish here, but you’re free to do that too, please take care!”
+They said “Kobo-Daishi lives here, so you can finish here, but you’re free to do so too, please take care!”
 Yes, the pilgrimage is for my sake and I can make my own decisions 🙂

 Returning from the mausoleum, I decided to go to the bus stop in front of the inner sanctuary instead of the ichi-no-hashi bridge.
 On the way there, there were some corporate graves, which were interesting, and somewhat like advertisement 🙂

-I wanted to spend a little more time in the center of Koyasan, but this time I wanted to pay a visit to No.1 Ryozen-ji for Orei-mairi before the flight from Tokushima today, so I took the bus to go back.
+I wanted to spend a little more time in the center of Koyasan, but this time I wanted to pay a visit to No.1 Ryozen-ji for Orei-mairi before the flight from Tokushima today, so I took the bus to go back to Shikoku.

 At Hashimoto Station, I went into Sankaku-tei to buy some Kakinoha-zushi for lunch, which I had seen when I took the bus in the morning.
 It was available for takeaway, and they kindly hurried to get it made in time for the express train to Osaka.
 When I ate it, I could feel the good smell of the persimmon leaves when they were torn off.
 It’s pressed sushi, but it’s rather fluffy, and the sweet vinegar rice and mackerel go well together.
 But 10 pieces was bit too much 🙂